 - Contracting to do construction was also banned.

-There is no ethical restriction on providing free services whether or not part of marketing; providing services at no charge is, of course, simply charging a fee of zero.
-Similarly, there are no ethical restrictions specifi cally pertaining to design competitions, which amount to providing services for no fee or a very small fee.
+There is no ethical restriction on providing free services whether part of marketing; providing services at no charge is, of course, simply charging a fee of zero.
+Similarly, there are no ethical restrictions specifically pertaining to design competitions, which amount to providing services for no fee or a very small fee.

 The AIA Code of Ethics and Professional Conduct